Jaredslocker21/yourcommunity/README.md

 - CSS
   - The Website was styled using custom CSS in an external file.
 - JavaScript
-  - JavaScript was used to make the custom slider on the members page change and the bootstrap date picker.
+  - JavaScript was used to make the Site Pagination.
 - Python
   - Python was the main programming language used for the application using the Django Framework.
 - Visual Studio Code